 Choose a Child to Sponsor

-We assist the most vulnerable children—orphans, abandoned, and abused children.
-Children with HIV.
-Many are girls who are unwanted simply because they are girls.
+World’s Children supports the most vulnerable children—orphans, homeless, abandoned or abused children, girls who are unwanted simply because they are girls, and children affected by HIV/AIDS.
 Sponsor a child in India.

 In 2001, Ashisha was an abused four-year-old.

 You can be the difference in a child's life.